 Confirmed to join

-Natasha Vita-More — Transhumanist philosopher and author of the Transhumanist Manifesto.
-Led research demonstrating the persistence of long-term memory after vitrification and revival.
-Executive Director and President Emeritus of Humanity+.
+Natasha Vita-More — Futures theorist and author of the Transhumanist Manifesto.
+Led research proving the persistence of long-term memory after vitrification and revival.
+Former President Extropy Institute, current Honorary President Humanity+.

 Martin Lipovšek — Slovenian philosopher specializing in the ethical and existential questions raised by healthy life extension.
 Founder and President of the Slovenian Society for Vital Life Extension.